 Step 4.
 Create a submission success message

-This message is customizable.
-By using the Content and the Appearance tabs, you can tailor its copy and design to your needs.
+Content tab and add a new page using the + button in the bottom right corner.
+Then adjust the copy and the design to your needs.
 For example, you may want to include the following information:

 - estimated response time